JoshGlasson/JoshsBlog/content/2020-07-24 creating-the-blog.md

 </div>

+The end result of all this is the blog you are currently reading!
+It is hosted here:
+<a href="https://joshglasson.github.io/JoshsBlog/" target="_blank">https://joshglasson.github.io/JoshsBlog/</a>

-I realised that the posts were in chronological order, as in oldest at the top.
+After seeing it live I realised that the posts were in chronological order, as in oldest at the top.
 That doesn't make much sense for a blog, so I flipped it round by editing the function used to retrieve the posts:

 <div id="codeSnippet">